IgorLadnik/graphql-service/README.md

 The processing requires usage of state properties, particularly to reduce number of arguments of recursive functions.
 To ensure parallel requests handling, class method **executeFn** of class **GqlProvider** creates a separate instance of class **GqlRequestHandler** for each request.
-Instance of class **GqlRequestHandler** holds a state required for processing of a single request.
+Instance of class **GqlRequestHandler** holds state required for processing of a single request.

 ## Parsing of Request Object